Listing sponsored by

 TTY:

-The Currier brings to its fundamental mission exceptional holdings of art and
+The Currier brings to its fundamental mission exceptional

-architecture, primarily American and European.
-The museum is dedicated to
+European.
+The museum is dedicated to high standards of

-high standards of exhibition, preservation, research, interpretation
+exhibition, preservation, research, interpretation and

 enhancement of this collection.
-Cultural and educational programs
+Cultural and educational

-The Currier is determined to serve all age groups and a culturally varied
+The Currier is determined to serve all age groups and a

-audience from New Hampshire and the surrounding region.
-The museum aims to
+culturally varied audience from New Hampshire and the surrounding

-be a leader in developing innovative learning experiences that
+innovative learning experiences that increase

 people's understanding, appreciation and enjoyment of the arts and